mobilecoinfoundation/mcips/text/0037-minting.md

 * Token ID
 * Minimum fee
 * Whether any fee is allowed
-* The list of governors who can change the Minting Config for this token
+* The list of governors who can change the Minting Config for this token (issue `MintConfigTx` transactions)

 Every transaction's fee is paid in the same token type as the inputs and outputs of the transaction.